 Acne Therapy for the 21st century

 Choices now exist to clear acne that were not only imagined a few years ago.
 No longer does treatment require prolonged therapy with oral antibiotics combined with irritating and inconvenient topical preparations.
 For many adolescents and young adults a highly concentrated form of light therapy may control this bothersome condition more rapidly than either traditional therapy or Accutane – and without the long list of side effects.
-For mild acne, treatment with the BLU-U alone may suffice while addition of a naturally occurring topical light sensitizing agent known as Levulan may be appropriate to combat moderate to severe disease.
+For mild acne, treatment with the BLU-U alone may suffice while addition of a naturally occurring topical light sensitizing agent may be appropriate to combat moderate to severe disease.
 Acne results from a combination of genetic predisposition together with sex hormones acting on susceptible oil glands in the presence of Propionibacterium acnes (P. acnes) – a type of acne causing bacteria.
 While passage of time often improves the condition, many women first develop the disease during their twenties or thirties due to changes in hormone balance.
 Neither diet nor lack of washing greatly contributes to perpetuation of acne.

 How does the BLU-U work?

 BLU-U provides specific light waves different from tanning rays.
 This energy at 417 nanometers activates a chemical by-product of bacterial metabolism that ultimately destroys the P. acnes and inactivates the oil glands.
 For individuals with more severe disease it may be appropriate to add extra quantities of this compound in the form of topical treatments.
 Unlike some light based therapies, the use of BLU-U is appropriate for all skin types.
 Asian, African-American, Indian and white skin responds equally well.

 How often do I need to be treated?